Facts about the Aral Sea

 Shrinking of the Aral Sea

-Due to the construction of big canal and lock systems along the river the water supply to the Aral Sea has been significantly reduced.
-Thus, the majority of the water in the rivers was used for irrigation.
+Due to the construction of big canals and lock systems the water supply to Aral Sea has been significantly reduced.
+Thus, the majority of the river water was used for irrigation.

-Because of the arid climate conditions, the evaporation exceeds clearly the water supply which resulted in a sharp increase in the lake’s salt balance.
-The increasing salt concentration has a major impact on the flora and fauna.
-Huge salt depositions are accumulated, which make Aral Sea one of the biggest salt lakes in the world.
+The evaporation clearly exceeds the water supply.
+This induces an abrupt increase in the lake’s salt balance.
+The increasing salt level has a major impact on the flora and fauna.
+Huge salt depositions are accumulated which make Aral Sea one of the biggest salt lakes in the world.

-Around the countryside which previously was covered by water you can see scattered rusty ships in the lost Aral Sea (so-called ghost ships) partly covered by sand dunes and salt deposits.
+On the lake flanks which previously were covered by water you now can find rusty ships (so-called ghost ships).
+These ghost ships are partly covered by sand dunes and salt deposits.